Indigenous peoples: Environmental and economic benefits of the Indigenous stewardship of land

-Indigenous peoples and the environment
+Impact on the environment by indigenous cultures

 Misconceptions about the historical relationship between Indigenous populations and their landbase has informed some Westerners view of California's "wild Eden", which may influence policy decisions about the "wilderness".
 Some academics assumed that the only pre-Colonial human interactions with nature were as "hunter-gatherers".
 Others say that the relationship was one of "calculated tempered use of nature as active agents of environmental change and stewardship".
 They argue that a view of "wilderness" as uninhabited nature has resulted in removal of Indigenous inhabitants to preserve "the wild", and that depriving the land of traditional Indigenous practices such as controlled burns, harvesting, and seed scattering has yielded dense understory shrubbery or tickets of young trees which are inhospitable to life.
 Recent studies indicate that Indigenous peoples used land sustainably, without causing substantial losses of biodiversity, for thousands of years.

 A goal is to ascertain an unbiased view of Indigenous practices of resource management.
 Historical literature, archaeological findings, ecological field studies, and Native Peoples' cultures show indications that Indigenous land management practices were largely successful in promoting habitat heterogeneity, increasing biodiversity, and maintaining certain vegetation types, sustaining human lives while conserving natural resources.

 Recently, it has come to light that the deforestation rate of Indonesian rainforests has been far greater than estimated.
 Such a rate could not have been the product of globalization as understood before; rather, it seemed that ordinary local people dependent on these forests for their livelihoods are in fact "joining distant corporations in creating uninhabitable landscapes."